raceintospace/raceintospace/doc/manual/manual.md

     <td>7</td>
     <td>Lunar Flyby</td>
     <td>Flies a probe past the Moon.
 Worth 5% lunar recon.
 This is a milestone step for the Lunar Probe Landing.<br/>
-As seen on Luna 3 and Pioneer 4.</td>
+As seen on Luna 3, Zond 3, and Pioneer 4.</td>
   </tr>
   <tr>
     <td>8</td>